Frederico Cunha: Crime, imprisonment and prosecution

 After serving less than half the sentence, Cunha was authorized by Justice Margarida Vieira de Almeida to be allowed an eight-day leave to visit his mother in Lisbon; on April 10, 1998, both of them fled by car to Madrid and took the first plane to Rio de Janeiro, where they remain to this very day.
-Cunha used a false passport provided by the Brazilian Embassy, which prompted an extradition request from the Portuguese Government.
+In Frederico's interpretation, he didn't run away: "They opened the door, I went out and didn't come back."
+Cunha used a false passport provided by the Brazilian Embassy, which prompted an extradition request from the Portuguese Government, but, after that, nothing more was known.

 Life in Brazil

 Currently, Father Frederico lives with his mother in a building between Copacabana and Ipanema, in one of the most luxurious neighborhoods of Rio de Janeiro.
-In 2015, he was interviewed by Sol, claiming to still celebrate Mass, but out of public view, and has dedicated himself to abstract photography.
+In 2015, he was interviewed by the newspaper Sol, claiming to still celebrate Mass, but out of public view, and has dedicated himself to abstract photography.
 He continues to affirm his innocence, and compared his condemnation in Portugal as typical of the Nazi regime.

 The international arrest warrant and the rest of his sentence officially expired on April 8, 2018.

+Dismissal from the clerical state

+In 2023, the Diocese of Funchal asked the Prefect of the Dicastery for the Doctrine of the Faith for "instructions on how to proceed" in this case because, "although for many years his name had not been on the list of priests in the diocese or exercised any ministry in it, in fact there had never been any canonical process regarding the acts of which he was accused and condemned".

+On February 16, 2024, the Pope Francis finally decreed Father Frederico's "dismissal from the clerical state" and exempted him from the duty of celibacy.
+According to the document, "Since the whereabouts of Mr. Frederico Cunha are unknown, the Dicastery for the Doctrine of the Faith has ordered that the Holy Father's decision be made public on the diocese's official website."
+However, as far as is known, the ex-priest continues to live at ease in Rio de Janeiro.